Recovering the Picard group of quadratic algebras from Wood's binary quadratic forms: The Picard group of a quadratic algebra when is not a zero divisor

 \begin{defi} Let $\nn \in \pic(S)$.

-The \textit{oriented type} of an $\nn$-oriented quadratic algebra $(\cc,\theta)$ is the triple $(\Delta_{or}(\cc,\theta),\pi_{or}(\cc,\theta),\nn)$.
+The \textit{oriented type} of an $\nn$-oriented quadratic algebra $(\cc,\theta)$ is the triple $(\delta_{or}(\cc,\theta),\pi_{or}(\cc,\theta),\nn)$.
 Equivalently, it is the triple obtained from the type of $\cc$ through the map $(\theta^{\vee})^{-1}$.

-Similarly, the \textit{natural type} of an $\nn$-twisted binary quadratic form $(\vv,q)$ is the triple $(\Delta_{nat}(\vv,q),\pi_{nat}(\vv,q),\nn)$, also obtained from the type of $q$ through the map $\tr \otimes id_{\nn}$. \end{defi}
+Similarly, the \textit{natural type} of an $\nn$-twisted binary quadratic form $(\vv,q)$ is the triple $(\delta_{nat}(\vv,q),\pi_{nat}(\vv,q),\nn)$, also obtained from the type of $q$ through the map $\tr \otimes id_{\nn}$. \end{defi}

 Once again, the oriented parity is necessary in the general case to characterize oriented quadratic algebras.
-Indeed, in the same spirit as in Example~\ref{cexpar}, we can construct non-isomorphic oriented quadratic algebras $(\cc_1,\theta_1)$ and $(\cc_2,\theta_2)$ with same oriented discriminant.
-But we can also find two different orientations of the same quadratic algebra giving two non-isomorphic quadratic algebras of same oriented discriminant~!
+Indeed, in the same spirit as in Example~\ref{cexpar}, we can construct non-isomorphic oriented quadratic algebras $(\cc_1,\theta_1)$ and $(\cc_2,\theta_2)$ with the same oriented discriminant.
+But we can also find two different orientations of the same quadratic algebra giving two non-isomorphic oriented quadratic algebras with the same oriented discriminant!